-Clare Garden Festival prides itself in bringing Garden Expert Speakers from near & far and showcasing their experience in an accessible manner in the indoor arena of the festival within our Garden, Plant & Craft fair.
+Clare Garden Festival was founded in 2012 and its main aim was and still is to-date to bring Garden Expertise from the whole county and the whole country to Clare showcasing their experience in an accessible manner in the indoor arena of the festival within our Garden, Plant & Craft fair.

 We have some firm favourites that we bring back year after year; and in addition we invite other experts to join us covering all areas of Gardening and beyond for Beginners and Experienced Gardeners.

-We thrive to offer all talks in a hands-on manner and have great feedback for our demonstrations also.
+We want to offer all talks in a hands-on manner and have great feedback for our demonstrations also.

 We hope you enjoy this years talks & demonstrations!